Women directors

 (i) if the board has two or three members, both genders must be represented; (ii) if the board has four or five members, each gender must be represented by at least two; (iii) if the board has from six to eight members, each gender must be represented by at least three; (iv) if the board has nine members, each gender must be represented by at least four; and (v) if the board has more than nine members, each gender must be represented by at least 40%.

-Nordic countries have made great progress regarding levels of female board representation.
-In Denmark, this progress can be seen most clearly — women’s share of board seats rose from 28% in 2017 to 37% this year (2021, 36%), marking a solid 32% increase in the past five years.
+Nordic countries have had great progress regarding female representation on the board in the past five years.
+This progress can be seen most clearly In Denmark — women’s share of board seats rose from 29% in 2019 to 38% this year.

 Women in leadership positions